 We've ended the temporary measure of switching-off part-night street lighting an hour earlier at 11pm.
 The temporary, earlier switching-off of lights started when the government introduced measures to tackle the spread of Covid-19 by closing hospitality and leisure facilities, as well as community-based events which greatly reduced night-time activity.

-From this week, the council has reverted to the previous arrangements of switching off all part-night lighting at 12 midnight (the initiative is estimated to have saved 18,300 kWh of energy and 4.7 tonnes of carbon emissions).
+The council has reverted to the previous arrangements of switching off all part-night lighting at 12 midnight (the initiative is estimated to have saved 18,300 kWh of energy and 4.7 tonnes of carbon emissions).

 This arrangement has been put in place following a review of the council’s position on part-night lighting (it has worked closely with the police throughout the project) and when specific issues are raised in an area.
 We do review our approach.